htnani/shell-genomics/README.md

 * The shell gives you *power*.
 The command line gives you the power to do your work more efficiently and more quickly.
 When you need to do things tens to hundreds of times, knowing how to use the shell is transformative.
-* To use remote computers or cloud computing, you need to use the shell.
+* To use remote computers or high-performance computing (HPC) systems, you need to use the shell.

 ![Automation](img/gvng.jpg)